-The work in this Division is kept separate from other sustainable seafood initiatives and consultancy projects.
-MRAG Americas is an independently accredited Conformity Assessment Body for MSC, RFM, and FISH assessments and we have established rigorous conflict of interest management policies and procedures that ensure complete independence and impartiality of all our assessments.
+The work in this Division is kept separate from our other sustainable seafood initiatives and consultancy projects.
+MRAG Americas is an independently accredited Conformity Assessment Body for MSC, RFM and FISH assessments and we have established rigorous conflict of interest management policies and procedures that ensure complete independence and impartiality of all our assessments.

 Learn about the MSC program:

 The MSC Fisheries Standard (and the corresponding scoring guideposts) comprises the requirements against which client fisheries are rated.
 To receive certification, a client fishery must meet or exceed the minimum standards for each Principle.